 Aetna considers extracorporeal immunoadsorption (ECI) medically necessary for any of the following indications:

-Aetna considers ECI experimental and investigational for all other indications (e.g., dermatomyositis, epidermolysis bullosa acquisita) because its effectiveness for indications other than the ones listed above has not been established.
+Aetna considers ECI experimental and investigational for all other indications (e.g., dermatomyositis, epidermolysis bullosa acquisita, and heart failure) because its effectiveness for indications other than the ones listed above has not been established.

 Extra-corporeal immunoadsorption (ECI), also referred to as protein immunoadsorption therapy or by the trade name Prosorba Column (Cypress Bioscience), consists of a highly purified protein A (isolated from staphylococcus aureus) that is bonded to a silica matrix.
 Plasma is collected from the patient in a pheresis procedure and then passed over the column.
 Circulating immune complexes and IgG bind to the protein A and are thus selectively removed from plasma.
 The plasma can then be returned to the patient, thus eliminating the need for a plasma exchange.

 Idiopathic thrombocytopenic purpura (ITP) is characterized by rapid platelet destruction and typically appears in young women and also in male patients who are sero-positive for HIV infection.
 It is usually a relatively benign disorder in its chronic form and there is no indication to treat when the platelet count is above 50,000.
 In cases involving more serious bleeding or with platelet counts less than 20,000, ECI has successfully reversed the immune thrombocytopenia by removal and modulation of platelet-specific IgG and circulating immune complexes.